franciscovillaescusa/CMD/docs/source/data.rst

 Symmetries
 ----------

-Each 2D map and 3D grid from CMD has a set of labels associated to it: two cosmological parameters and four astrophysical parameters (only in the case of data from IllustrisTNG and SIMBA simulations).
+Each 2D map and 3D grid from CMD has a set of labels associated to it: two cosmological parameters and four astrophysical parameters (only in the case of data from IllustrisTNG, SIMBA, and Astrid simulations).
 These labels will remain the same if

 - rotations
 - translations
 - parity

 transformations are applied to the data.
 Another important thing to take into account is that the data is periodic in all dimensions.
 For instance, in the case of 2D maps

 .. code:: python